-F. Nielsen is with the Department of Fundamental Research of Sony Computer Science Laboratories, Inc., Tokyo, Japan, and the Computer Science Department (LIX) of École Polytechnique, Palaiseau, France. e-mail: Frank.Nielsen@acm.org cluster the signatures efficiently during the preprocessing stage for fast retrieval of the best matches given query signature points.
+Efficiency is yet another key issue of CBIR systems since we do not want to compute the similarity measure (query, image) for each image in the database.
+We rather want beforehand to cluster the signatures efficiently during the preprocessing stage for fast retrieval of the best matches given query signature points.
 A first seminal work by Lloyd in 1957 [15] proposed the k-means iterative clustering algorithm for solving vector quantization problems.
-Briefly, the k-means algorithm starts by choosing k seeds for cluster centers, associate to each point its "closest" cluster "center," update the various cluster centers, and reiterate until either convergence is met or the difference of the "loss function" between any two successive iterations goes below a prescribed threshold.
-Lloyd chose to minimize the squared Euclidean distance since the minimum average intra-cluster distance yields centroids, the centers of mass of the respective clusters.
-Lloyd [15] further proved that the iterative k-means algorithm monotonically converges to a local optima of the quadratic function loss (minimum variance loss):
+Briefly, the k-means algorithm starts by choosing k seeds for cluster centers, associating to each point its "closest" cluster "center," updating the various cluster centers, and reiterating until either convergence is met or the difference of the "loss function" between any two successive iterations goes below a prescribed threshold.
+Lloyd chose to minimize the squared Euclidean distance since the minimum average intracluster distance yields centroids, the centers of mass of the respective clusters.
+Lloyd [15] further proved that the iterative k-means algorithm monotonically converges to a local optima of the quadratic function loss (minimum variance loss)